PerlFFI/FFI-Platypus/README.md

 to download `libffi` and build it from source.
-If you are including Platypus in a larger system (for example a Linux distribution) you only need to make sure to declare `pkg-config` or `pkgconf` and the development package for `libffi` as prereqs for this module.
+If you are including Platypus in a larger system (for example a Linux distribution) you only need to make sure to declare `pkg-config` or `pkgconf` and the development package for `libffi` as prerequisites for this module.

 # SEE ALSO